 What is the product that will deliver on that promise?

-And here’s how that will look like for my example online course:
+And here’s how that will look like for our example online course:

 What does your potential customer want to accomplish?
 Become a local in NYC.
 Getting through the annoying and stressful part of moving as quickly as possible and start enjoying life in one of the most exciting cities in the world.

-- How can you solve that problem for them?
-By cutting to the information clutter and teaching them exactly what they NEED to know to navigate the complexity and make the right decisions.
+How can you solve that problem for them?
+By cutting to the information clutter and teaching them exactly what they nee to know to navigate the complexity and make the right decisions.

 What is the product that will deliver on that promise?
 Fun, short, and easy-to-understand video lectures on each of the most important topics including: transportation, location, regulations, services, and entertainment.
 And downloadable checklists to perform each of the most important tasks like packing or choosing an apartment.

 Step #3: Make it relatable